-The North River Collaborative Behavioral Health Initiative (BHI) offers on-site behavioral health consultation to districts, professional development on social and emotional learning strategies, and facilitates development of student support teams.
+The North River Collaborative Behavioral Health Initiative offers on-site behavioral health consultation to districts, professional development on social and emotional learning strategies, and facilitates development of student support teams.
 Contracted school social workers and wrap-around service support for students and their families are also available to districts.
-The Coordinator of the BHI program is available for staff training in the area of mental health on an as requested basis.
+During FY22, we expanded to include a second district, Hingham, and two additional schools.
+We currently have school social workers in 3 elementary schools, one middle school and two high schools.